 - 1 1/2 cups cooked chickpeas (garbanzo beans)

-- 3/4 cup Skinny Mayo from my weight loss program (or you can use this Dill Dressing or this homemade Creamy Italian Dressing)
+- 3/4 cup Skinny Mayo from the Jennifer's Kitchen weight loss program - (or you can use Jennifer's Kitchen Dill Dressing or Jennifer's Kitchen Creamy Italian Dressing)

 - 1 teaspoon granulated onion

 - 1/8 teaspoon granulated garlic